NativeScript/docs/content/guide/ios-runtime-types.md

 ### new Reference(value)

 Creates a new reference around a JavaScript `value`.
-The native representation of the type will be determined the first time the Reference is used in operation involving marshalling.
+The native representation of the type will be determined during the first time the Reference is used in operation involving marshalling.

 ---